 The closest town is Tom Price, which is about a 45-minute drive away.
 The two options to get to Karijini National Park from Perth are to drive or fly.

 The Perth to Karijini road trip will take about 14 hours if driving directly via the inland highway.
 Many visitors (myself included) visit Karijini before or after exploring Exmouth along the Coral Coast.
-Exmouth to Karijini is a 6-hour drive on sealed roads.
+Exmouth to Karijini is about a 6 to 7-hour drive on sealed roads (if you take the route via Paraburdoo – note below).

-Driving Tip: If coming from Exmouth, make sure you take the sealed road via Paraburdoo towards Karijini as the unsealed road is notorious for flat tyres (and isn’t that much quicker anyway!).
+Driving Tip: If coming from Exmouth, make sure you take the sealed road via Paraburdoo towards Karijini – Google may direct you onto the Nanuturra-Munjima Road, which is an unsealed road and has caused a few flat tyres.

-If time permits, I recommend an itinerary route that looks like this:
+If time permits, I recommend an itinerary and route that looks like this:

 - Perth to Karijini